kureda/XYZReader/README.md

 # XYZReader
-Project 5 for Nanodegree, mock news reader
+Project 5 for Google & Udacity Nanodegree.
+Mock of news reader.
-Uses Material Design concepts and tools.
+Usage of Material Design concepts and tools.